• Skip to primary navigation

 • Facebook

-Old-Fashioned Salmon Patties: These classic salmon patties are shallow-fried and are made with classic favorite, Old Bay Seasoning.
+Old-Fashioned Salmon Patties: These classic salmon patties are shallow-fried and are made with Old Bay Seasoning to kick up the flavor a bit.
 Ready in under an hour, and using canned salmon, these are a great weekly staple dinner recipe.

 Close up of fried salmon patties on green lettuce leaves.

-I also love to make an old-fashioned tuna casserole on occasion.
+I also love to make an old-fashioned tuna casserole or this hamburger hash brown casserole recipe on occasion.
 If you want to take a classic old-fashioned dish to pass at a party, nothing beats pea salad!

 Now, if you aren’t a fan of frying in oil, you can easily make Air Fryer Salmon Patties as well or even bake lemon pepper salmon.